bwship/neptunejs/README.md

 Running the site
 =========

-from terminal in the root run the following:
+From terminal in the root of the project run the following:
 ```
 npm install
-node app
+grunt
 ```

 Viewing the Site